danielpsnz/compas_system/README.md

-# compas_system
+# Compas System

- This project assesses COMPAS system's integrity, validity, and timeliness.
-Evaluates specific fields for risk estimates, creates contingency table for recidivism prevention, examines biases in risk assignments by gender and race.
-Final analysis assesses COMPAS predictive capacity for general crimes vs. violent offenses.
+This project involves loading and analyzing data for the COMPAS system, focusing on integrity, validity, and timeliness.
+It assesses specific fields for risk estimates, creates a contingency table for preventive measures against recidivism, and examines potential biases in risk assignments by gender and race.
+The final analysis evaluates the COMPAS system's predictive capacity for general crimes versus violent offenses.